 Konya is a city that is not always part of the major tourist circuits… unfortunately, because its attractions are numerous and very authentic.

-conservative bastion of religiosity and traditionKonya, this city opens up to modernity without renouncing its past and with a vocation to show it with enthusiasm to travelers who come here.
+With a reputation for conservative bastion of religiosity and traditionKonya, this city opens up to modernity without renouncing its past and with a vocation to show it with enthusiasm to travelers who come here.

 Therefore, on this page we tell you in depth why it is worth traveling to Konya or, at least, stop for a while if your route makes you pass through here on your way between Cappadocia and the coast.